projf/projf-explore/graphics/racing-the-beam/sim/README.md

 # Simulations for Racing the Beam

 This folder contains Verilator simulations to accompany the Project F blog post: **[Racing the Beam](https://projectf.io/posts/racing-the-beam/)**.
+These simulations run at 640x480.

 [Verilator](https://www.veripool.org/verilator/) creates C++ simulations of Verilog designs, while [SDL](https://www.libsdl.org) produces simple cross-platform graphics applications.
 By combining the two, you can simulate a hardware design on your PC: no dev board required!
 Verilator is fast, but it's still much slower than an FPGA.
 However, for these simple designs, you can reach 60 FPS on a modern PC.